giannisvassiliou/KGFaq/README.md

 <br> <br>
 ## ULYSSES LLM Query
 </b>
-You can use the python script in this folder, to send to ChatGPT the most frequent queries, along with their output (fromt the Endpoint) as collected from the previous (parser) script, to create the plain English question/answer pairs.
+You can use the python script in this folder, to send to <b>ChatGPT</b> the most frequent queries, along with their output (fromt the Endpoint) as collected from the previous (parser) script, to create the plain English question/answer pairs.
 </b>
 <br>